jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ## 11  1.298233e-42 -1.55226716 -1.1637224
 ```

-Relative risk score 1.45 (African American) indicates that black defendants are 45% more likely than white defendants to receive a higher score.
+A relative risk score of 1.45 (African American) indicates that black defendants are 45% more likely than white defendants to receive a higher score.

 The plot visualizes this and other results from the table.